astheeggeggs/BRaVa_curation/README.md

 `python 03_0_initial_sample_qc.py ${MT_HARDCALLS} ${INITIAL_VARIANT_LIST} ${INITIAL_SAMPLE_QC_FILE}`

 We then plot the sample metrics using `03_1_initial_sample_qc_plot.r`.
 We then create a series of plots, and define an empirical hard cutoff for a series of the metrics.
-Edit the chosen thresholds in `utils/r_options.r` or redefine them at the start of the plotting script.
+Edit the chosen thresholds in `utils/r_options.r` or redefine them at the start of the plotting script (`03_1_initial_sample_qc_plot.r`).

 When you are happy with the proposed cutoffs, run `03_2_initial_sample_filter.r`.